We Bought a Zoo: Plot

-Benjamin Mee has been grieving the loss of his wife, Katherine, for seven months.
-When his 14-year-old son Dylan is expelled from school, Benjamin realizes that the family's current situation is not working, they are all grieving, and everything around them reminds them of Katherine.
-Benjamin decides to make a fresh start, starting with a new home.
+Seven months after the death of his wife Katherine, Benjamin Mee's 14-year-old son Dylan is expelled from school.
+Benjamin realizes the family could benefit from a fresh start, starting with moving to a new house.

-He tours many homes with his 7-year-old daughter, Rosie, and their realtor, Mr. Stevens, but find none to their liking until Rosie sees a listing for a large old house.
-Mr. Stevens tries to dissuade them from considering it, but as they tour the grounds, Benjamin declares that "it's perfect".
-Stevens explains that if they want the house, then they must also buy the zoo on the property which closed several years before.
-Benjamin, seeing Rosie playing happily with the peacocks, resolves to buy the zoo.
+Benjamin and his children find no houses to their liking, until his 7-year-old daughter Rosie sees a listing for a large old house.
+Their realtor, Mr. Stevens, tries to dissuade them, explaining that if they want the house, they must also buy the zoo on the property, which closed several years earlier.
+After seeing Rosie playing happily with peacocks, Benjamin resolves to buy both the house and the zoo.

 Dylan, frustrated by the idea of moving away from his friends, retreats into his art.
-Benjamin's accountant brother, Duncan, tries to discourage him from the purchase, but he buys it anyway.
+Benjamin's accountant brother, Duncan, tries to discourage him from the purchase, but he is undeterred.
 The zoo staff, led by head keeper Kelly Foster, start making renovations to reopen the zoo to the public.
-When Kelly asks Benjamin why he bought the zoo despite knowing nothing about zoo management, he simply responds, "Why not?"
-Meanwhile, Dylan is very unhappy and misses his friends, causing him to retreat further into his art.
-He is soon befriended by Kelly's 13-year-old homeschooled cousin, Lily, who develops a crush on him.
+Meanwhile, Dylan befriends Kelly's 13-year-old homeschooled cousin, Lily, who develops a crush on him.

-Meanwhile, the tiger undergoes health issues.
-Benjamin opts to give him constant medication through his food, but the tiger refuses to eat.
+When the zoo's tiger begins experiencing health complications, Benjamin tries to medicate his food, which the tiger refuses to eat.
 Kelly urges Benjamin to let him go, but Benjamin refuses, leading to a heated argument.

-Walter Ferris, a strict USDA inspector, arrives for a surprise visit and makes a list of repairs that would cost over $100,000.
-Benjamin cannot afford the repairs and gossip spreads that he will probably sell the zoo.
-The staff's morale sinks, fearing the property will be sold to a buyer that will close it down.
-Dylan is overjoyed when Lily tells him the rumor about his family leaving, which hurts her feelings.
+Walter Ferris, a strict USDA inspector, arrives for a surprise visit and gives Benjamin a list of necessary repairs that would cost over $100,000.
+As Benjamin cannot afford the repairs, the staff's morale decreases, fearing the property will be sold to a buyer that will close it down.
+When Lily tells Dylan she has heard rumors about his family leaving, Dylan is thrilled, much to her dismay.